 Women tend to be very quad dominant, and we typically either want to shoot our knees forward on a squat, or almost “plié” down into the squat.
 Neither of these are correct when you’re trying to do a true squat.
-This is why I have women learn how to squat onto a box first.
+This is why I recommend learning how to squat onto a box first.
 It teaches you to sit back into your hips safely, and allows you to learn this pattern without feeling like you are going to fall backward.

 7. Use an appropriate range of motion.

 When first learning to squat, many women won’t be able to hit depth, which is typically defined as parallel or slightly below parallel.
 If they can hit depth, they often can’t control their pelvis in that position, and they will experience “butt wink” where their butt tucks under at the bottom.
 Only squat as low as you can maintain good form, and over time, with practice and the correct mobility and stability work, you should be able to squat to depth.

-If you are squatting onto a bench or box (which we recommend learning first for most women), and can’t control your squat, throw a plate or two onto the box until you get strong in the range of motion, and then slowly but surely increase your range of motion by removing plates until you can squat the your desired depth.
+If you are squatting onto a bench or box (which as just mentioned, we recommend learning first), and can’t control your squat, throw a plate or two onto the box until you get strong in that range of motion, and then slowly increase your range of motion by removing plates, until you can squat at your desired depth.

 P.S.
 And if you are looking for a program that will show you exactly how to utilize squats (and many other great exercises) to help you get stronger, leaner, and achieve your best body, check out The Modern Woman’s Guide To Strength Training here!